ClassicRevive/ds_projects/web_scraping/cs_circles_scrape/README.md

 - Word count dataset

   Scraped all the text on the home page, cleaned the textual data and then constructed a word count data frame to be read out as CSV.

+  Observed that the most common words were conjunctions, prepositions, and words which you would most likely find in a programming article such as:
+  {arguement, weight, code, x, program, max, Python}